Koral, Pakistan

 Koral is a village and Union Council (an administrative subdivision) located in Islamabad Capital Territory, Pakistan.

-Boxer, hacker and badmash people reside there.

 History

 The Union Council Koral was created following the establishment of Islamabad District in 1979.
 Prior to this the village Koral was part of Union Council Chaklala which was part of Rawalpindi District.

 After the establishment of Koral Union Council it gained villages from Kirpa Union Council, and in 1986 some more villages were included in Union Council Koral.